About

 Since May 2022, the Ploddings project has been proudly partnered with the Mt.
 Zion Memorial Fund (MZMF), led by Dr. T. DeWayne Moore, aiming to raise awareness of their blues preservation efforts.
 To paraphrase Quincy Jones, to the path ahead, it can help to recall the path behind.
 In that spirit, the Ploddings project aims to recall, and shed light on the artistry, of that preceding path.
 In noticing that the MZMF has demonstrated a like-minded sentiment, it helps to make the partnership feel natural.

 In case the Ploddings site provides any learnings, similar to how a person might glean learnings by paying for guitar lessons locally or at a workshop, then please consider paying it forward by donating to the Mt.
-Zion Memorial Fund at their website: here; the MZMF is a registered 501(c)(3) charity, per the IRS.
+Zion Memorial Fund at their website: here.

 The work of the Mt.
 Zion Memorial Fund includes: (i) the erection of tombstones for musicians such as Belton Sutherland, Bo Carter, Sonny Boy Williamson II, Mississippi Fred McDowell, Memphis Minnie, Sam Chatmon, Elmore James, Charley Patton, and Frank Stokes; (ii) the preservation of historical sites; and (iii) the creation of memorials such as the Mississippi John Hurt museum.